aaronesque/gyre-lc/docs/source/user-guide/python-walkthrough.rst

 This chapter provides a walkthrough of using the GYRE-lc package to calculate a light curve for the eccentric ellipsoidal variable of :math:`{\iota}` Orionis.

 *****************************
-Seting up your inputs
+Preparing your inputs
 *****************************

-There are 3 sets of inputs to consider when producing a GYRE-lc light curve:
+There are several inputs to consider when producing a GYRE-lc light curve:

 - 1-2 stellar models, depending on how many stars contribute to the overall light curve
-- 1-2 tide models. one per stellar model
+- a tidal response model for each star
+- a photometric model for each star
-- the orbital parameters: :math:`a`, :math:`e`, and :math:`\Omega_{orb}`
+- the orbital parameters: :math:`a`, :math:`e`, and :math:`\Omega_{orb}` for the binary

 The iota Orionis Models
 =============================